Disney World Packing List & What to Wear – List, Tips, Printable PDF

 • If you buy new clothes for your trip, like most people do, make sure to try them on one more time before you pack.
 More than once, I've found myself not liking things I bought weeks prior when it came to packing time.

-Here is everything and anything you might ever need to bring with on your Walt Disney World trip.
+Here is everything and anything you might ever need to bring with you on your Walt Disney World trip.
 These are items that we have found we needed year after year of visiting the parks!
-We have also included anything you would need for bringing kids to the parks as well.

-Device Battery Packs: You will definitely want some type of battery pack to charge your phone- you don't want to run out of battery when you need your phone for pictures, calls, or anything else.
+Device Battery Packs: You will definitely want some type of battery pack to charge your phone- you don't want to run out of battery when you need your phone for pictures and calls, and utilizing the My Disney Experience app to book Lightning Lanes, check wait times, place mobile orders, etc.

-One of the highest recommended battery packs is the KMASHI battery pack.
-This pack holds 3-4 phone charges.
-You can charge any device that uses a USB plug.
-I highly recommend adding a battery pack to your Walt Disney World packing list as it will allow you to avoid a dead battery.
+One of the highest-recommended battery packs is the Anker PowerCore 1000.
+This affordable pack holds 3-4 phone charges and doesn't take up much space in your bag.
+I rely on this battery pack every Disney trip!
+This is an essential Walt Disney World packing list item as it will allow you to avoid a dead battery.

 Also, be sure to bring an extra camera SD card and battery if you intend on snapping pictures all day.